 An encoder needs to be started, but with no data yet sent to it, before using this function to setup the server.
 If BASS_Encode_Start is used, the encoder should be setup to write its output to STDOUT.
 Due to the length restrictions of WAVE headers/files, the encoder should also be started with the BASS_ENCODE_NOHEAD flag and the sample format details sent via the command-line.

 Normally, BASSenc will produce the encoded data (with the help of an encoder) that is sent to a clients, but it is also possible to send already encoded data (without first decoding and re-encoding it) via the PCM encoding option.
 The encoder can be set on any BASS channel, as rather than feeding on sample data from the channel, BASS_Encode_Write would be used to feed in the already encoded data.
 BASSenc does not know what the data's bitrate is in that case, so it is up to the user to process the data at the correct rate (real-time speed).

-The server supports Shoutcast metadata with any audio format, but Shoutcast traditionally only supports MP3 or AAC encoding, so some players might not read the metadata with other formats.
+Chained OGG streams are supported, which can be used for metadata updates.
+The server also supports Shoutcast metadata with any audio format, but Shoutcast traditionally only supports MP3 or AAC encoding, so some players might not read the metadata with other formats.
 BASS (eg. BASS_StreamCreateURL) does support Shoutcast metadata with any audio format.

-Start encoding a stereo 44100hz channel to 128kb/s MP3, and start a server on port 8000 with a fully burstable 4 second (64KB) buffer and Shoutcast metadata enabled with an 8KB interval.
+Start a server on port 8000 with a fully burstable 64KB buffer and Shoutcast metadata enabled with an 8KB interval.

 Setup PCM encoding on a dummy stream to feed pre-encoded data to a server on port 8000 with a 64KB buffer.